laravel/docs/validation.md

     ]);

 In this example, we are specifying that the `publish_at` field may be either `null` or a valid date representation.
 If the `nullable` modifier is not added to the rule definition, the validator would consider `null` an invalid date.

-<a name="quick-ajax-requests-and-validation"></a>
-#### AJAX Requests & Validation

-In this example, we used a traditional form to send data to the application.
-However, many applications use AJAX requests.
-When using the `validate` method during an AJAX request, Laravel will not generate a redirect response.
-Instead, Laravel generates a JSON response containing all of the validation errors.
-This JSON response will be sent with a 422 HTTP status code.

 <a name="form-request-validation"></a>
 ## Form Request Validation